ulfmagnetics/ulfmagnetics.github.io/_posts/2022-03-06-bear-classification.md

 problem domains.

-Given this big head start, it only took about 450 example images of bears (sourced vi the Bing Image Search API) to train a model that could recognize grizzly vs black vs teddy bears with almost 100% accuracy.
+Given this big head start, it only took about 450 example images of bears (sourced vi the Bing Image Search API) to train a model that could recognizejjjjj grizzly vs black vs teddy bears with almost 100% accuracy.
 Naively, I would have thought that thousands of bear images at a minimum would have been required to get these kind of results, but training on ImageNet appears to have